calloncampbell/Office365-PacUtil/README.md

   }
 ```

 - **ClientRequestId** = < guid > - A required GUID that you generate for client association.
 Generate a unique GUID for each machine that calls the web service.
 GUID format is xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx, where x represents a hexadecimal number.
+You can use https://guidgenerator.com/ to generate one.

 - **TemplateFileTokenMarker** - The token marker to insert into your PAC file template which is replaced by the content generated from this tool.